A giant of horseracing, dwarfed only by his own reputation and personality. Uses a trademark ‘flying dismount’ in the winner’s enclosure.

 Champion jockey in 1994, 1995 and 2004, Dettori has won virtually every major international race – although it took him 15 attempts to triumph in the Derby, on Authorized in 2007.

-Began his career with trainer Luca Cumani, becoming the first apprentice to ride 100 winners since Lester Piggott.
-Won all seven races on a single day at Ascot in 1996 – a feat remembered as “The Magnificent Seven”.
+He began his career with trainer Luca Cumani, becoming the first apprentice to ride 100 winners since Lester Piggott.
+Famously, he won all seven races on a single day at Ascot in 1996 – a feat remembered as “The Magnificent Seven”.

 He was the ambassador for the QIPCO British Champions Series in 2011 and 2012 and in the inaugural year, 2011, he finished second in the Jockey of the Series table with five winners, one behind Tom Queally.
 He had just one Series success in 2012, on Colour Vision in the Gold Cup at Royal Ascot.

 He was banned from race riding for six months in December 2012 after testing positive to a prohibited substance while riding in France three months earlier.
 He took advantage of this time off to enter the reality TV show, Celebrity Big Brother, in January 2013.

 He was retained by Sheikh Mohammed’s Godolphin operation for 18 years as their number one rider, but that relationship ended in October 2012.